AI strategy and leadership

 The joint venture is a standalone entity — $1.5bn committed capital — founded by Anthropic, Blackstone, Hellman & Friedman, and Goldman Sachs, with additional backing from General Atlantic, Leonard Green, Apollo Global, GIC, and Sequoia Capital.
 It deploys Anthropic engineers directly inside client operations.
 The model mirrors what Palantir built: forward-deployed engineers embedded into the business, not consulting from the outside.

-It is a capacity-building programme.
+It's a capacity-building programme.
 Anthropic engineers placed inside your operations, working on your processes.
 The word "forward-deployed" matters.
 These are engineers who live inside the client's workflows.

 The bottleneck Blackstone named